nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 A much more reliable way to link the C structs to the Perl blessed refs is through Perl's "magic" system.
 Magic is the name for essentially a pointer within the SV/AV/HV of your object which points to a linked list of C metadata.
-This metadata describes various things, like operator-overloading or ties or other low-level perl features.
+This metadata describes various things, like operator-overloading or ties or other low-level Perl features.
 One type of magic is reserved for "extensions" (that's you!)

 There is a fair amount of effort and boilerplate to set up magic on your objects, but consider these benefits:

-  * You are guaranteed that only the object your C code created will carry the pointer to your C struct, and no sloppy/buggy perl-level operations can break that.
+  * You are guaranteed that only the object your C code created will carry the pointer to your C struct, and no sloppy/buggy Perl-level operations can break that.
   * If the magic-attached pointer isn't present, you can cleanly die with an error message to the user that somehow they have called your XS method on something that isn't your object.
-  * Your C-function destructor is described by the magic metadata, and does not rely on a DESTROY perl method.
-This also makes destruction faster if Perl doesn't need to call a perl-level DESTROY function.
+  * Your C-function destructor is described by the magic metadata, and does not rely on a DESTROY Perl method.
+This also makes destruction faster if Perl doesn't need to call a Perl-level DESTROY function.
-  * Magic can be applied equally to any type of ref, so you can use one pattern for whaetever you are blessing, or even let the user choose what kind of ref it will be.
+  * Magic can be applied equally to any type of ref, so you can use one pattern for whatever you are blessing, or even let the user choose what kind of ref it will be.
   * You can even use Moo or Moose to create the object, then attach your magic to whatever ref the object system created.
   * You get a callback when a new Perl thread starts and attempts to clone your object.